Oregon OSHA adopts COVID-19 rule

 Ventilation: Employers with more than 10 employees must certify in writing that they are running their ventilation system in accordance with the rule to the best of their knowledge.
 Quarterly, all employers must ensure the system optimizes outside air (when the air quality index is good or moderate) and maintain filters to ensure air intakes are clean and free of debris.
 Good air quality is 0 to 50 on the index.
 Moderate is 51 to 100.
 Check Oregon DEQ's air quality map for current levels.

-Key dates: Respiratory protection for direct patient care is required by May 17.
-Ventilation, transportation, employee notification, and the PPE supply and crisis management plan requirements are all effective June 3.
+Key dates: Respiratory protection for direct patient care was required by May 17.
+Ventilation, transportation, employee notification, and the PPE supply and crisis management plan requirements were all effective June 3.
+Renewed masking requirements were effective Aug.
+13.

 We're here to help.